 Banff Centre completed an upgrade of the application system 21st September.
 If you notice any issues please contact the Admissions Office or call 403 762 6180.

 We will be launching applications for Spring 2024 programs in November.
 You can sign up to the Newsletter to receive an alert when applications open.

-Truth and Reconciliation Through Right Relations - Engaging in meaningful discussion about reconciliation
+Truth and Reconciliation Through Right Relations - Spring 2023

+- Engage in meaningful conversations about truth and reconciliation

 What does the program offer?

-- Advance right relations
+- Advance the dialogue on building and sustaining right relations

 - Communicate through deep listening